Kansas lands No. 3 shooting guard in country

 Grimes chose the Jayhawks over Texas, while Kentucky and Marquette rounded out his final four.
 He took official visits to all four schools.

-In the past week, Kansas head coach Bill Self and Texas head coach Shaka Smart came by to make last second pitches.
+In the past week, Kansas head coach Bill Self and Texas head coach Shaka Smart came by to make late pitches.

 "One of the things that's really good about him is his versatility," Rhossi Carron, Grimes' AAU coach, told ESPN.
 "At 6-5, 205 pounds, he can guard point guards and shooting guards.
 And since everyone's going small, he can probably guard small forwards in college.
 He doesn't have to have the ball to be successful.
 But if he does have the ball, he can make plays, he can run a team.
 He'll be fine alongside another point guard."